wonyuan/2aa4-tennis/README.md

 The problem description is vague and imprecise, and does not indicate how the score is actually incremented.
 We'll operate under the following assumptions:

-- Players are characterized by a _strength_ (a simplification of their ATP ranking)/
+- Players are characterized by a _strength_ (a simplification of their ATP ranking)
 - The _strength_ is an integer in the [0,100] range
 - This number is provided to the counting assistant through the command line (default is 50)